owncast/owncast.github.io/docs/broadcasting/ffmpeg.md

 - `-i /dev/video2` and `-i hw:1,0`: the video and audio inputs.
 These are the parts you change for your hardware and platform (see below).
 - `-c:v libx264 -preset veryfast`: encode video with x264. `veryfast` trades some compression efficiency for lower CPU use.
 Slower presets look better at the same bitrate but use more CPU.
 - `-b:v 1984k -maxrate 1984k -bufsize 3968k`: aim for a video bitrate of about 1984 kbps and cap it there.
 See [choosing video quality](/docs/video) to pick a bitrate for your content and upload speed.
-- `-g 60`: emit a keyframe every 60 frames.
-At 60 fps that is one every 2 seconds, which is what Owncast needs to segment the stream cleanly.
-Set this to twice your framerate.
+- `-g 120`: emit a keyframe every 120 frames. `-g` counts frames, not seconds, so at 60 fps this is a keyframe every 2 seconds, which is what Owncast needs to segment the stream cleanly.
+Set `-g` to twice your framerate.
 - `-c:a aac -b:a 128k -ar 44100`: AAC audio at 128 kbps and 44.1 kHz.
 - `-f flv rtmp://.../live/<your-streaming-key>`: send the result to your Owncast server.
 Keep the `/live/` path and use your stream key.